- Phalaenopsis Orchid Care

 Water: Every 1-2 weeks.
 Keep evenly moist.
 Avoid wet foliage at night.
 Do not allow roots to sit in standing water.

 Light: Moderate indirect light.
 No direct sun

-Fertilizer: Twice a month, less in winter, never fertilize a dry plant
+Fertilizer: 1-2 times a month, less in winter, never fertilize a dry plant

 Humidity: Phalaenopsis enjoy moist air 55-75% humidity is ideal.
 Humidity can be increased by placing plant over a tray of water with some pebbles or rocks etc. to raise the pot above the water.

 Repotting: Plants should be repotted every other year.
 Since Phalaenopsis grow upwards, they can be repotted into the same sized pot.
 Sphagnum moss works well with the base of the bottom leaf at the surface of the medium.
 Water sparingly until new roots are established.
 One advantage of using sphagnum moss is that you can wrap a bit more moss around the old root ball and place it into another pot.
 Do not place in a draft, near a heater or dehumidifier.

 Orchid Care: Dendrobium – Phalaenopsis Type

 Dendrobium- Phalaenopsis Type (den-droh-bee-um)